char-tan/DreamSound/README.md

-### DreamSound
+### DreamSound - Audio DeepDream

-This project is the application of the DeepDream algorithm to audio.
+This project is a fork of a [Pytorch DeepDream](https://github.com/gordicaleksa/pytorch-deepdream) implementation by [Aleksa Gordić](https://github.com/gordicaleksa) where I have applied the DeepDream algorithm to audio.
 VGG19 models were trained to classify mel spectrograms from two datasets; UrbanSounds8k and free-music-archive (small).
 These trained models are then used to "dream" audio features onto input mel spectrograms; like the original DeepDream this creates some interesting outputs!

-This project was presented as my final project for CS50x: Introduction to Computer Science.
+**Note:** due to git lfs not supporting public forks, I have a separate [repo](https://github.com/char-tan/DreamSoundModels) where the required model files can be found.

+### Examples

+examples/ contains some example outputs, including the parameters that were used in each case.

 ### Usage